The Mystery at Devil's Paw: Plot summary

 Frank and Joe Hardy receive a telegram from their friend Tony saying that he is in danger in Alaska and needs their help.
 He also suggests bringing the brothers' friend, Chet Morton.
 At the airport they find a person following them and spying on them and they are attacked.
-Later the police discover that the attacker was a wanted spy: Romo Stransky.
+Two mysterious figures leave them tied up and gagged underneath a pier to drown as the tide comes in.
+Later, after they are rescued, the police discover that the attacker was a wanted spy: Romo Stransky.

 Arriving in Alaska, they meet Ted Sewell, Tony's helper, and he leads the boys to Tony's camp.
 During the trip, Ted tells the boys about how his father disappeared and he wants them to help him find him.

 At camp, Tony tells the boys that they have been attacked several times by a gang.
 During a search of the island, they find a knapsack, a map and a piece of jade.
 They later learn of a gang member going to The Devil's Paw — a place in British Columbia.

 At The Devil's Paw they learn of an ancient Indian burial site where people would steal gold and jewelry.
 The brothers remember the piece of jade they found in the knapsack, and think it might have been stolen from the burial site.
 They locate the ancient burial site and also find Ted Sewell's father.

 They find the camp of the gang and learn that the mysterious gang was searching for a lost rocket.
 They are captured, but escape with the help of their friend Chet.
 A radio call to the infantry leads to the arrest of the gang.